This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Electrical Equipment Subsector

 The electrical equipment segment is large and has a high potential for growth in the future.
 Electrical equipment such as electrical wires, power generating machines, inverters, transformers, conductors, meters, switch gears, capacitors, distribution boards, and voltage regulators are all used in Nigeria on a large scale.
-Most of the demand for electrical equipment in Nigeria is met by foreign countries, due to low production capacity and expertise in the country.
+Most of the demand for electrical equipment in Nigeria is met by imports, due to low production capacity and expertise in the country.
+Local production can be much more cost competitive than imports, so reviewing the local competitive landscape is important.

 Renewable Energy